Build your business and leadership skills

 Our video-based teaching platforms offer a flexible way to access lectures, while our Virtual Learning Environment makes it easy to study and learn online and interact with your tutor and fellow students.

-Our teaching methods include lectures, presentations by guest speakers and facilitators, and interactive and experiential learning activities.
-We will also give you reading and assignments to complete outside of classroom sessions, including regular discussion forums linked to the weekly online learning programme.
+Our teaching methods include lectures and seminars, presentations by guest speakers and facilitators, and interactive and experiential learning activities.
+We will also give you reading and assignments to complete outside of classroom sessions.

-You will be asked to submit two assignments totalling 3,000-4,000 words for each unit to demonstrate your learning.
-There are more details about how this course is assessed in the course guide we will send to you once you have enrolled.
+You will demonstrate your learning using a range of assignments submitted during and at the end of each unit.
+There are more details about how this course is assessed in the course guide we will send you once you have enrolled.

 Qualifications